Unity-Technologies/pixyz-sdk-samples/README.md

 5. These will run in parallel until completed or terminated.
 6. All processes that are running or completed will be present in the main UI process.
 7. Any information that is printed to the console from the sub process will be shown in the label field of that process in the UI

-# Converting to public repository
-Any and all Unity software of any description (including components) (1) whose source is to be made available other than under a Unity source code license or (2) in respect of which a public announcement is to be made concerning its inner workings, may be licensed and released only upon the prior approval of Legal.
-The process for that is to access, complete, and submit this [FORM](https://airtable.com/appj757BYrNIMuTBI/shriEdWiQuxWmJOku).